Nursultan15/Situational_Final/README.md

 ## Examples
 Examples from real-world situations are given to show how machine learning ideas are used in real-world situations.
 To illustrate how variables, loops, and functions are implemented in Python for machine learning tasks, snippets of code and demos are given.

+## Quizzes:
+Throughout the lecture, there are quizzes to gauge how well the audience has understood the subject matter.
+These interactive tests promote involvement and support the reinforcement of learning goals.

+## Tasks :
+In presentation extra task form me)